 Exams/Quizzes are to be completed by each individual; not as a group.
 The student will have a 72 hour window in which to access the exam/quiz.
 If exam/quizzes are not completed on time, students will receive a zero for that exam/quiz unless PRIOR arrangements have been made with the Professor concerning that particular exam/quiz.
-Approved by the SON 5/12/14

-BSN Online Policy for Late Assignments
+Pre-Licensure BSN Policy for Late Assignments/Rewriting Papers

 Students are expected to complete assignments as scheduled unless other arrangements have been PREVIOUSLY worked out between the Professor and the student.
 Late assignments will be reduced by 10% per day.
 For example, if the assignment is worth 100 points, that is 10 points off the final assignment grade per day late.
-This applies to ALL assignments such as and not limited to individual assignments, discussion board assignments, group assignments, and peer review assignments.

-ASSIGNMENTS that are 5 days past due or later will not be accepted.
+This applies to ALL assignments such as and not limited to individual assignments, discussion board assignments, group assignments, and peer review assignments, as well as course exams/quizzes.
+Assignments that are 5 days past due or later will not be accepted.
+No rewriting of papers/assignments will be allowed after grades for the paper/assignment are posted.

-Approved by the SON 4/23/13, Reviewed 10/24/2017
+Approved by the SON 4/23/13, Reviewed 10/2017, Revised 08/27/2019